Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to stealing or enriching oneself dishonestly.
-The phrase is figurative and does not involve literal fleecing or nests.
+The idiom is figurative and does not involve literal fleecing or nests.

 Origin: